Admission Process | Master of Science in Exercise Physiology

 Applicants are eligible to apply in one of two ways:

-- Carroll University undergraduate exercise science majors who qualify for the accelerated 3+2 completion option (three years of undergraduate study and two years of graduate study).
+Carroll University undergraduate exercise science students may qualify for the accelerated 3+2 completion option (three years of undergraduate study and two years of graduate study) if they satisfy all the MEXP application requirements at the end of their junior year of undergraduate study in order to advance into year one of the graduate MEXP program in their senior year.

 Required Application Materials